mingo-x/pggan-pytorch/README.md

 __[step 2.]
 Prepare environment using virtualenv__
   + you can easily set PyTorch (v0.3) and TensorFlow environment using virtualenv.
-  + CAUTION: if you have trouble installing PyTorch, install it mansually using pip. [[PyTorch Install]](http://pytorch.org/)
+  + CAUTION: if you have trouble installing PyTorch, install it manually using pip. [[PyTorch Install]](http://pytorch.org/)

   ~~~
   $ virtualenv --python=python2.7 venv